AI Cap-and-Trade: Efficiency Incentives for Accessibility and Sustainability: Conclusion

 Currently, the AI sector is dominated by a growth-by-scaling approach, where companies build larger models and use more data and GPUs.
 This approach has impeded accessibility and eroded sustainability within AI.
 Namely, massive capital expenditure is required to compete in the AI sector, making research and deployment of state-of-the-art AI models inaccessible to academics and smaller companies.
 Additionally, growth-by-scaling encourages greater computational and, subsequently, energy usage.
 As much of the world's energy stems from non-renewable sources, a large uptick in pollution has resulted from increased AI usage.

 Within this paper, we argue for market-based methods to realign AI development and deployment away from growth-by-scaling and more towards a growth-by-efficiency approach.
 We overview various existing methods, many of which have been applied in environmental settings, that have successfully incentivized efficient outcomes.
 Furthermore, as a call to action, we propose a novel AI cap-and-trade framework well-suited to incentivize AI efficiency.
 We derive an equilibrium for our framework, where companies use fewer computations for AI deployment.
 This would both generate new revenue streams for smaller companies breaking into the AI sector and reduce AI-related emissions.
-We validate our framework empirically, finding that it indeed incentivizes companies to use fewer computations while able to improve company utility under certain scenarios.
+Finally, simulations of our equilibrium show that companies are indeed incentivized to use fewer computations while also improving company utility under certain scenarios.